Presidential race undecided: Where things stand in the uncalled battlegrounds

 Nevada

 The state has reported 67% of its ballots so far and shows Biden with a slim lead.

-The state's election division announced Wednesday morning that no more results would be updated until noon ET on Thursday.
+The state's election division announced Wednesday morning that no more results would be updated until noon Eastern Time on Thursday.
 Votes that still need to be counted include mail-in ballots received on Election Day.

 The state has six electoral votes up for grabs.